dimitrit/ftcomputing/README.md

 ## fischertechnik computing Software

-The code uses the compilers, linkers and other tools provided by the cc65 cross development package.[^6]
+The code in this repository requires the compilers, linkers and other tools provided by the cc65 cross development package.[^6] Note that the cc65 environment *must* include runtime library support for the KIM-1 system.

 While the software in this repository is specifically written for the PAL-2 with Versatile Interface expansion card, it should be relatively straigh forward to adapt it for other 6502 based systems.